Apple iPhone 15 Pro Max vs Google Pixel 9 Pro XL

 Who should buy each?

-Choose the Apple iPhone 15 Pro Max if: you prioritize photography with a 5x optical zoom, you want a longer-lasting battery for video playback, or you enjoy the iOS ecosystem.
+Choose the Apple iPhone 15 Pro Max if: you want superior long-range photography with 5x optical zoom, prefer a premium build with a titanium frame, or value high-performance gaming with the A17 Pro chip.

 Conclusion